-Jackson County is serviced by Greyhound Bus Lines operates out of the Jackson which Area Transportation Authority's Downtown Jackson Transfer Center.
+Jackson County is serviced by Greyhound Bus Lines which operates out of the Jackson Area Jackson Transportation Authority's Downtown Transfer Center.
 JATA acts as the agent for Greyhound.
-There are seven weekly routes that pass through Jackson County primarily serving the I-94 corridor between Ann Arbor/Detroit and Chicago, and include connections to Albion, Battle Creek, Kalamazoo, and Benton Harbor.
-Northbound travel from Jackson includes a bus departure to East

-Lansing.
-Hoosier Rides, a part of Miller Transportation, is another intercity bus services that provides daily connections into and out of Jackson.
+There are seven weekly routes that pass through Jackson County primarily serving the I-94 corridor between Ann Arbor/Detroit and Chicago, and include connections to Albion.
+Battle Creek.
+Kalamazoo, and Benton Harbor.
+Northbound travel from Jackson includes a bus departure to East Hoosier Rides. а part Transportation, is another intercity bus services that provides daily connections into and out of Jackson.